RaynetEALM/RayVentoryDataHub/README.md

-# RayVentory Data Hub
+# Raynet One Data Hub
-RayVentory Data Hub integrates various data sources into a holistic overview, which is then normalized and visualized in dashboards and reports.
+Raynet One Data Hub (previously known as RayVentory Data Hub) integrates various data sources into a holistic overview, which is then normalized and visualized in dashboards and reports.
 From this, important key figures and therefore action decisions can be derived.

 ![Screenshot](datahub.png)

 ## All data in one central solution
-The integration of different data sources and the preparation of clear dashboards are the core functionality of the Technology Asset Inventory solution RayVentory.
+The integration of different data sources and the preparation of clear dashboards are the core functionality of the Technology Asset Inventory solution Raynet One / RayVentory.
 Due to the high flexibility and automatability, you achieve a fully comprehensive overview of your IT infrastructure, such as information about your IT devices and cloud usage, in the shortest possible time.

-By leveraging existing data sources, vulnerabilities and missing data are quickly identified and can be efficiently remediated through RayVentory‘s inventory functionality.
+By leveraging existing data sources, vulnerabilities and missing data are quickly identified and can be efficiently remediated through Raynet One / RayVentory‘s inventory functionality.
 As a result, information is provided to the various stakeholders in a targeted way.
 In doing so, you can independently determine, for example, the level of detail and the right time for providing the information.

 ### Prerequisities